use-ink/useink/README.md

 [s2]: https://substrate.stackexchange.com/questions/tagged/useink?tab=Votes

-`useInk!` is a React hooks library for Substrate and Wasm contracts on Substrate
+`useink` is a React hooks library for Substrate and Wasm contracts on Substrate

 ## Getting Started